Yu-QX/KoiPilot/CONTRIBUTING.md

 > e.g. `DOCS(20250610): Write a better README.md`

-This helps everyone track what changes have been made across the project.
+This helps everyone track what changes have been made across the app.

 ### 1. Communication 🙋‍♂️